 Does higher strength like 15% minoxidil will more likely cause shedding than 5% minoxidil?

-There is no evidence that is true based on our experince.
+There is no evidence that is true based on our experience.

-Will someone have shedding when switching from 5% to higher strength minoxidil?
+Will I have shedding when switching from 5% to higher strength minoxidil?

 We are not sure if that happens to everyone.
 However, that does happen to someone.

 Natural Products Means Better?